×

 Definition of Dadiah and Caramel

 Do you know What is Dadiah and Caramel.
 If you are looking for the definition of Dadiah and Caramel or want to know what is Dadiah and Caramel?, then this is where you will fetch your answers.
 Well, in simple terms Dadiah is fermented milk product made from the milk of water Buffaloes.
 The milk obtained from buffaloes is fermented in bamboo containers or tubes.
 While Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 Both these products are unique in their own ways.
-Dadiah is a White colored dairy product and Caramel is Not Available colored.
+Dadiah is a White colored dairy product and Caramel is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Dadiah bears Sour and Thick flavor with a Milky aroma whereas Caramel has Not Available flavor and a Not Available aroma.
+Dadiah bears Sour and Thick flavor with a Milky aroma whereas Caramel has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Dadiah originated in Indonesia, whereas origin of Caramel is traced back to American.